cnapy-org/CNApy/README.md

 uv run cnapy.py
 ```

-uv will automatically install the correct Python version (by reading ./.python-version) and CNApy dependencies (by reading ./pyproject.toml).
+uv will automatically install the correct Python version and CNApy dependencies (all done by reading CNApy's pyproject.toml file).
 If you get a Java/JDK/JVM/jpype error when running CNApy, consider installing OpenJDK [[Site]](https://openjdk.org/install/) on your system to fix this problem.

 ## How to cite CNApy